-What kinds of student loans are dischargeable in bankruptcy?
-None.
-If you are considering filing for bankruptcy in the Washington, D.C. area, you should know that most types of student loan debt is generally nondischargeable, which means that your bankruptcy discharge will not affect the debt at all.
+In the United States there is more than $1.2 trillion in outstanding student loan debt, 40 million borrowers, an average balance of $29,000.
+Are student loans dischargeable in bankruptcy?
+No. If you are considering filing for bankruptcy in the Washington, D.C. area, you should know that student loan debt is generally nondischargeable, which means that your bankruptcy discharge will not affect the debt at all.
 Like most federal and state taxes, child support and alimony, or criminal restitution and fines, student loans will survive the bankruptcy process and will be as valid and collectable as they were prior to the bankruptcy.

 Under Bankruptcy Code 11 U.S.C. § 523(a)(8)(B), student loans can be discharged in bankruptcy only if the debtor can show that the debt would impose an “undue hardship” on the debtor.
 Of course, “undue hardship” is a term that is not defined in the Bankruptcy Code.
 Courts have taken an especially draconian view of undue hardship, which is based on the debtor’s individual factual circumstances.